-- 1. The UCITS should disclose in its prospectus the method used for the calculation of the global exposure (i.e., commitment approach, relative VaR or absolute VaR). - 2.
+- 1. The UCITS should disclose in its prospectus the method used to calculate of the global exposure (i.e. commitment approach, relative VaR or absolute VaR). - 2.
 UCITS using VaR approaches should disclose the expected level of leverage and the possibility of higher leverage levels in the prospectus. - 3.
-Leverage should be calculated as the sum of the notionals of the derivatives used.
+Leverage should be calculated as the sum of the notionals of the derivatives used. - 4.
+When using the relative VaR approach, information on the reference portfolio should be disclosed in the prospectus

-- 78. According to Article 70 of UCITS IV Directive, a UCITS' prospectus should provide investors with information about the risk related to derivatives, such as for instance, the existence of leverage risk and the corresponding level of risk taken. - 79.
+- 76. In order to comply with Article 70 of the UCITS Directive, a UCITS' prospectus should provide investors with information about the risk related to derivatives, such as for instance, the existence of leverage risk and the corresponding level of risk taken. - 77.
 Since the VaR approach does not directly limit the level of leverage, the UCITS' prospectus should disclose the possibility of higher leverage levels and also the expected level of leverage that might be reached.
+However, the disclosed expected level of leverage is not intended to be an additional exposure limit for the UCITS.
+The level of leverage may vary over time.
+Where the UCITS anticipates that expected levels of leverage may vary then prospectus disclosure could reflect the maximum expected levels e.g. "Leverage is not expected to exceed..." or the usually expected level of leverage together with the information on the possibility of higher leverage levels under certain circumstances (e.g. very low market volatility)